loctaz/subway-surfers-decrypter/README.md

 ```bash
 # pnpm
 pnpm preview

 ```

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.